JoinMarket-Org/joinmarket/README.txt

  do this for two wallet seeds, one for each taker and maker seeds are taken as a command line argument

-2. for taker.py set the unspent transaction output (utxo) variable for the coin you want to spend

-3. join irc.freenode.net #joinmarket and run both taker.py and maker.py
+2. join irc.freenode.net #joinmarket and run both taker.py and maker.py

-4. when both bots join and have announced their orders, use this command to start a coinjoining
+3. when both bots join and have announced their orders, use this command to start a coinjoining
- !%fill [counterparty] [order-id] [cj-amount]
+ !%fill [counterparty] [order-id] [cj-amount] [utxo]

-so for example if the maker is called 'cj-maker' and you want to mix 1.9btc !%fill cj-maker 0 190000000
+so for example if the maker is called 'cj-maker' and you want to mix 1.9btc !%fill cj-maker 0 190000000 5cf68d4c42132f8f0bef8573454036953ddb3ba77a3bf3797d9862b7102d65cd:1

-all values are in satoshis, the first order has order-id 0 and it counts up
+all values are in satoshis, the first order has order-id 0 and it counts up you can use !%unspent to see a printout of taker's unspent transaction outputs and !%showob to see the orderbook

-5. watch the outputs of both bots, soon enough taker.py will say it has completed a transaction, it will not do pushtx() but instead print the tx hex you can examine this, with a blockchain explorer or my coin-jumble app and push it to the network yourself, or not, whatever
+4. watch the outputs of both bots, soon enough taker.py will say it has completed a transaction, maker will wait for the transaction to be seen and confirmed

 theres lots that needs to be done some other notes below..